Mr-Annonym/Network-Port-Scanner/README.md

 ## Testing

-All testing was conducted either on the vut FIT server Merlin, my local arm64 ubuntu vm or my fedora amd64 workstation.
+All testing was conducted either on my local arm64 ubuntu vm or my fedora amd64 workstation, or in the provided vm.

 ### Argument Parsing